UCO-IDEA/Experiential-Learning-Cookbook/ingredients.md

   * Determine your level of technical skills, budget, timeframe, and access to the necessary tools
   * Ask the critical questions
 * What are the goals and objectives of the assignment?
-  * What’s important to the Instructor?
+  * What’s important to the instructor?
   * What should the student learn?
   * How should it make the students feel?